AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 # Benji
 When we were outside and several blocks away from the strip Benji opened a door to a building in the side of some diner.
 It smelled like the kitchen was nearby cooking some kind of Asian food.
-"Korean."
-He said without me having to ask.
+"Korean"  He said without me having to ask.

-"You know that's as weird as when _he_ does that."
-I said.
+"You know that's as weird as when _he_ does that I said.

 Benji shook his head.
 "Sorry.
 I forget that you weren't asking out loud."